 NOTE 1: If k is set to 0, no layer 3 filtering is applicable.

-NOTE 2: The filtering is performed in the same domain as used for evaluation of reporting criteria or for measurement reporting, i.e., logarithmic filtering for logarithmic measurements.
+NOTE 2: The filtering is performed in the same domain as used for evaluation of reporting criteria, for measurement reporting or for U2N Relay (re)selection evaluation, i.e., logarithmic filtering for logarithmic measurements.

 NOTE 3: The filter input rate is implementation dependent, to fulfil the performance requirements set in TS 38.133 [14].
 For further details about the physical layer measurements, see TS 38.133 [14].